fKunstner/liveplot/src/liveplot/quick_guide.md

-Calling `liveplot` on the code below will produce the same result as `python`, but the plot will update when the file changes.
+Calling `liveplot` on the code below will produce the same result as calling the script, but the plot will update when the file changes.
 The data is saved and re-used if `load_data` does not change.

     import matplotlib.pyplot as plt